CIS5650-Fall-2025/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 1. **Clustering Compute Shader**

- A compute shader divides the view frustum into clusters and determines which lights affect each cluster.
+ A [compute shader](https://webgpufundamentals.org/webgpu/lessons/webgpu-compute-shaders.html) divides the view frustum into clusters and determines which lights affect each cluster.
   A key point here is the use of non-linear division along the z-axis (in this project, logarithmic splitting is used).
 Since lights have a stronger impact on the scene near the camera, using simple "uniform slices" along the z-axis can lead to precision issues, resulting in visual artifacts.
-Logarithmic division helps achieve denser clustering near the camera, which aligns with practical experience.
+Logarithmic division helps achieve denser clustering near the camera, which aligns with practical experience.(See details [here](https://www.aortiz.me/2018/12/21/CG.html))

 2. **Light Assignment**

 Lights are assigned to clusters by testing whether they intersect with the cluster boundaries.
-The critical part here is the intersection test between the light and the AABB (Axis-Aligned Bounding Box) of the cluster.
+The critical part here is the intersection test between the light and the [AABB](https://en.wikipedia.org/wiki/Bounding_volume) (Axis-Aligned Bounding Box) of the cluster.
 Since clusters in view space are not regular cubes, a more efficient method is needed for intersection testing.

  Fortunately, clusters in NDC (Normalized Device Coordinates) space are cubes!
 Thus, I computed the x, y, and z ranges of each cluster in NDC space, and then transformed these back to view space.
 By finding the maximum and minimum coordinates of the cluster's vertices, I could easily determine the bounding box, which is then tested for intersection with the light's bounding sphere.
 If the bounding box intersects with the light, it indicates that the light affects this cluster, and the light is added to the cluster's light set.